codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-duration.rst

    - Click the **Calendar** icon and select the date.
    - Click the **Clock** icon and select the time.

-   ..
-Note:: The time zone is automatically determined by your browser time zone.
+Note:: The time zone is automatically taken from the Course time zone, if you wish to change to a different time zone click the 'click here' link to open the Course Details settings.
+There you can change the time zone for all the assignments in the course.

 4. Click the **On Assignment End** drop-down and choose one of the following options to indicate what happens when the **End Time** has been reached: